decagondev/CSEU3-DataStructures-GP/README.md

 ## Linked Lists
 The Linked list is a slightly more disjoined version of an array where it follows similar to a python list but it is disjoined from the middle parts of the list. we will go in to a little more detail for this concept

+### add an item to our linked list
+1. Create a new Node from a passed in value
+2. Move the current Tails next reference to point to the new Node
+3. Change the Tail Ref to be the current Tails Next